Go-Ahead Ireland: Fleet

 The Dublin Commuter routes are operated by a mixture of double deck VDL Futura coaches and Sunsundegui SB3 bodied Volvo B8R interurban buses.

-Go-Ahead Ireland's Dublin City fleet is managed from its primary depot on the site of a former DHL Express depot in Ballymount.
+Go-Ahead Ireland's Dublin City fleet is managed from its primary depot on the site of a former DHL Express and JCB Retailer depot in Ballymount.
 A second depot in Naas where the Commuter routes are based opened on 26 July 2019.